criwebtools/clipboard-paster/README.md

 The message box will go away after 10 seconds, or if you click on it.

 All 'handled' Clipboard Paster errors will generate messages as above.
 If an unhandled condition is encountered, please get back to us at redcap@yale.edu.

+# How it works

+When the REDCap form is rendered:

+1. If the full-width image view is selected in the EM settings, full-width containers are injected below each upload field marked with the @INLINE tag.

+2. If the full-width notes field is selected in the EM settings, fuill-width containers are injected below each notes field, and the textarea input controls are relocated to them.

+3. A 'mutation monitor' process is launched, that checks for changes in the UI such as new inline image renderings.
+The interval between mutation checks is 100ms.

+When the 'paste image' link is clicked, the following actions ensue:

+1. The contents of the clipboard are fetched by the Clipboard Web API (https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/read) and converted to a base64-encoded string using the FileReader Web API (https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL).

+2. The REDCap popup upload form is opened by a call to the REDCap function filePopup().

+3. The popup upload form input 'myfile_base64' is populated with the base64-encoded string from (1).

+4. The form's submit event is triggered programmatically.

+5. REDCap uploads the image string, and then renders it as an inline image.

+6. Within 100ms the mutation monitor will pick up the newly-rendered image, and if the enhanced image view option is configured in the EM settings, will relocate the image to the full-width image container.